 backup Backs up files by name or by file system.
-For more information, see backup. mksysb Creates an installable image of the rootvg.
-For more information, see mksysb . cpio Copies files into and out of archive storage.
-For more information, see cpio. dd Converts and copies a file.
-Commonly used to convert and copy data to and from systems running other operating systems, for example, mainframes. dd does not group multiple files into one archive; it is used to manipulate and move data.
-For more information, see dd .
+For more information, see backup.
+Creates an installable image of the rootvg.
+For more information, see mksysb. mksysb Copies files into and out of archive storage.
+For more information, see cpio. cpio other operating systems, for example, mainframes. dd does not group multiple files into one archive;